mpv-player/mpv/DOCS/man/input.rst

 .. note::

-    Most options can be set as runtime via properties as well.
+    Most options can be set at runtime via properties as well.
 Just remove the leading ``--`` from the option name.
 These are not documented below, see `OPTIONS`_ instead.
 Only properties which do not exist as option with the same name, or which have very different behavior from the options are